zhufuyi/sponge_doc/en/rpc-gateway-development-protobuf.md

     └─ rpcclient
 ```

-> [!tip] rpc connection code is actually grpc client connection code, including settings for service discovery, load balancing, secure connection, link tracking, metrics collection, etc. You can also add your own defined connection settings.
+> [!tip] grpc connection code is actually grpc client connection code, including settings for service discovery, load balancing, secure connection, link tracking, metrics collection, etc. You can also add your own defined connection settings.

-Unzip the code and move the `internal` directory to the RPC gateway service code directory.
+Unzip the code and move the `internal` directory to the grpc gateway service code directory.

-> [!note] Move the directory `internal` to the rpc service directory normally there will be no conflicting files, if there are conflicting files, it means that the same microservice name has been specified previously to generate the rpc service connection code, ignore the overwrite file at this time.
+> [!note] Move the directory `internal` to the grpc service directory normally there will be no conflicting files, if there are conflicting files, it means that the same microservice name has been specified previously to generate the grpc service connection code, ignore the overwrite file at this time.

 <br>